Python

 import yamlfrom xmemory import XmemoryClient, SchemaType

-# Connect (reads XMEM_AUTH_TOKEN from env if token is not passed)client = XmemoryClient(token="your-token")
+# Connect (reads XMEM_API_KEY from env if api_key is not passed)client = XmemoryClient(api_key="your-api-key")

 # List available clustersclusters = client.admin.list_clusters()cluster_id = clusters[0].id